ReproNim/simple_workflow-02/README.md

-Version 2: simpleWorkflow - the retour
+Version 2: simple_workflow - the retour